 Thanks to General Finishes for sponsoring this post.
 General Finishes provided me with the stain blocker, paint and topcoat that I used to paint my kitchen cabinets.
 This post contains Amazon affiliate links.
 If you click on a link and make a purchase, I earn a small commission that helps to run this blog.
 Thanks!

-It’s been about a year since I painted my oak kitchen cabinets white with General Finishes Milk Paint.
+It’s been about two years since I painted my oak kitchen cabinets white with General Finishes Milk Paint.
 I am glad that I painted the cabinets!
 My kitchen looks much more modern and bright since I painted the oak cabinets.
 Plus, painting the oak cabinets white was a fairly simple job!

 I painted my cabinets with General Finishes Milk Paint in Antique White, General Finishes Stain Blocker (Water Based) and their High Performance Polyurethane Water Based Topcoat.

 (For a good primer on how much paint you need, check out this milk paint guide from Restyle Junkie.)

 How to Paint Your Oak Cabinets White